Spain Explained

 Succession laws

+In Spain, as in the rest of the EU, the law applicable to inheritance proceedings is generally that of the deceased’s last habitual residence.
+However, it is possible to expressly choose the law of one’s nationality instead.
 Spanish succession law requires that a proportion of the estate must be left to legal beneficiaries such as your spouse and children.
-Children must inherit two-thirds of their parents’ inheritance.
+Children and descendants must inherit two-thirds of their parents’ inheritance.
 Other nationalities living in Spain can follow the succession law of their own country if they prefer.
 However, EU legislation means that this intention must be declared in your Spanish will.
 If the correct clause isn’t included then the distribution of your inheritance will automatically revert to Spanish law.
 If you have no will at all, then Spanish law will also apply.

 New Call-to-action